-Given the M/GI/s/r + GI model, it is natural to try to estimate the general servicetime and abandon-time distributions directly, which is somewhat difficult because they involve censored data; we do not directly observe abandon times, because some customers are served before they would abandon.
-See Brown et al. (2002) for discussion.
+Given the M/GI/s/r + GI model, it is natural to try to estimate the general service-time and abandontime distributions directly, which is somewhat difficult because they involve censored data.
+We do not directly observe abandon times, because some customers are served before they would abandon (see Brown et al. 2005 for discussion).